Simple Compact Monotone Tree Drawings: Conclusion and Open Problems

 \textbf{Our Contribution:}

 All monotone tree drawing algorithms that have appeared in the literature consider rooted ordered trees and they draw them so that (i) the root of the tree is drawn at the origin of the drawing, (ii) the drawing is confined in the first quadrant, and (iii) the embedding of the tree is respected.
 In this paper, we provide a simple algorithm that has the exact same characteristics and, given an $n$-vertex rooted tree $T$, it outputs a monotone drawing of $T$ that fits on a $n \times n$ grid.
-Despite its simplicity, our algorithm improves the $12n \times 12n$ result of He and He~\cite{mt:4}.
+Despite its simplicity, our algorithm improves the $12n \times 12n$ result of He and He~\cite{mt:4}. {In addition, we show how our method can be adapted to produce convex monotone tree drawings that are embedded on an $n \times n$ grid. }

 By relaxing the drawing restrictions we can achieve smaller drawing area.
 More specifically, by carefully selecting a new root for the tree, which we draw it at the origin, we can produce a ``two-quadrants'' drawing that fits in an $(n+1) \times (\frac{n}{2} +1)$ grid.
 We note that the produced drawing respects the given embedding of the tree.
 By further relaxing this requirement, i.e., by allowing to change the order of the neighbors of a tree vertex around it, we can achieve a drawing of better aspect ratio and smaller area (compared to our $n \times n$ algorithm).
 More specifically, we describe a ``four-quandrants'' algorithm that draws an $n$-vertex tree on a grid of size at most $\floor{\frac{3}{4} \left(n+2\right)} \times \floor{\frac{3}{4} \left(n+2\right)}$.